 The authority responsible for accommodation and reception of asylum applicants is the Government Office for Support and Integration of Migrants (Urad vlade za oskrbo in integracijo migrantov, UOIM).
 The office is an independent authority operating directly under the Slovenian Government and is also responsible for assistance to and integration of beneficiaries of international protection.
-Prior to its establishment in 2017, the above listed duties were the responsibility of the Migration Office under the Ministry of the Interior, also (and still) responsible for asylum procedures.
+Prior to its establishment in 2017, the above listed duties were the responsibility of the Migration directorate under the Ministry of the Interior, also (and still) responsible for asylum procedures.

 The IPA grants the right to material reception conditions which includes accommodation provided in the Asylum Home or its branch facilities during the whole procedure to all asylum seekers regardless of the procedure they are in, until a final decision on their application becomes enforceable.

 In relation to asylum seekers subject to Dublin procedures, the Supreme Court clarified in 2018 that asylum seekers retain the right to reception conditions until the moment of their actual transfer to another Member State, despite the wording of Article 78(2) IPA.
 The Court stated that, to ensure an interpretation compatible with the recast Reception Conditions Directive and Article 1 of the EU Charter, Article 78(2) should not apply in Dublin cases.

 Applicants are entitled to material reception conditions by lodging their asylum application; the law makes no distinction between “making” and “lodging” an application in this regard.
 In practice, from the moment they express the intention to apply and until they have formally lodged their application, asylum seekers are held in the Asylum Home (see Detention of Asylum Seekers).

 Applicants also receive an identification card which certifies their status as applicants for international protection in the Republic of Slovenia, and they have the right to move freely on the territory of the country.